-Yolanda Cattle Head Teacher The Head Teacher is responsible for the day to day running of the school.
-They will Inform employees about the real and significant risks in the school and the precautions they need to take to manage them Ensure staff receive adequate training to enable them to carry out their responsibilities Ensure adequate resources for health and safety are available.
-Promote a positive, open health and safety culture in school Report to Governors/board on key health and safety issues Ensure that all staff co-operate with the policy Devise and implement safety procedures Ensure that risk assessments are reviewed on an annual basis Su Joy School Business Manager The School Business Manager will support the Head Teacher in their role.
-She will: Manage and monitor purchasing and contracting procedures to ensure risks are effectively managed Advise contractors of site specific risks and overseeing their activities on site • Ensure staff and visitors are aware of the onsite procedures and the precautions to follow Ensure accident and incident reporting and carry out investigations into accidents and produce reports/statements for any civil or criminal action which may arise Ensure risk assessments are accurate, suitable and reviewed annually (recommended) or before if there is a change Deal with any hazardous practices, equipment or building issues and report to the head teacher if they remain unresolved Provide a good example, guidance and support to staff on health and safety issues Carry out a health and safety induction for all staff and keep records of that induction Keep up to date with new developments in Health and Safety issues for schools Ensure any contractors on site are competent in health and safety matters
+Head Teacher Head Teacher The Head Teacher is responsible for the day to day running of the school.
+They will Inform employees about the real and significant to take to manage them risks in the school and the precautions they need Ensure staff receive adequate training to enable e them to carry out their responsibilities Ensure adequate resources for health and safet ty are available.
+Promote a positive, open health and safety culture Report to Governors/board on key health and sa afety issues Ensure that all staff co-operate with the policy Devise and implement safety procedures Ensure that risk assessments are reviewed on a an annual basis School Busine Manager The School Business Manager will support the Head Teacher in their role.
+She will: Manage and monitor purchasing and contracting managed g procedures to ensure risks are effectively Advise contractors of site specific risks and over rseeing their activities on site Ensure staff and visitors are aware of the onsite procedures and the precautions to follow Ensure accident and incident reporting and carry reports/statements for any civil or criminal action. and reviewed annually (recommended) or before if or building issues and report to the head teacher if Provide a good example, guidance and support to staff on health and safety issues Carry out a health and safety induction for all sta Keep up to date with new developments in Heal Ith and Safety issues for schools Ensure any contractors on site are competent in n health and safety matters